sdsc/sdsc-summer-institute-2022/2.5_data_management/DISCLAIMERS.md

-# Session 2.5 - Data Management: Or how (not) to handle your data in an HPC environment
+# Data Management: Or how (not) to handle your data in an HPC environment

 **Date: Monday, August 1st, 2022**